watson-developer-cloud/assistant-web-chat-service-desk-starter/src/kustomer/webChat/README.md

 ## Overview

-This integration is based on the functionality of the the Kustomer Core SDK and the Kustomer Chat SDK, which enable a client to communicate with the Kustomer platform.
+This integration is based on the Kustomer Core SDK and the Kustomer Chat SDK, which a client can use to communicate with the Kustomer platform.

 The following Kustomer resources provide some useful guides on Kustomer custom chat implementation:
   - [Build your own UI](https://developer.kustomer.com/chat-sdk/v2.0-Web/docs/build-your-own-ui)